A1Sushi/A1Sushi/README.md

 - 👾 I enjoy following combat sports such as mma and boxing in my free time!

 ## Current
-- 🏆 Working a part-time job while I pursue programming full-time!
+- 🏆 Working a part-time job while I pursue programming in my free-time

 ## Connect with me
 - [Linkedin - Coming Soon]